Blog Home

 Be concise

-Limit the number of texts you send
+Limit the number of out-of-work texts

 Express gratitude